Global Health Update

 After all the great learning, we finished the trip with 24 hours of rest and relaxation in Nairobi where we enjoyed hot showers, a safari drive, visited an elephant orphanage, fed giraffes, and saw a women’s empowerment center doing handmade beading.

-Thank you so much to each one of you who has supported our global health programs and allowed us to have such a wonderful educational experience.
+The Pediatric Global Health Program is very grateful for the support we’ve received throughout the Department of Pediatrics that allowed us to provide such a wonderful educational experience.
 The hospital was extremely grateful for the help we provided, and we’re looking forward to an ongoing partnership with them.